-Environmental Studies Program faculty members are free to craft their own portfolio of professional expression consistent with the faculty handbook.
-While the program does not mandate peer-reviewed publication, we stress that peer-reviewed publication, regardless of the impact value of the journal or venue (regional or national), constitutes objective, tangible evidence of professional expression.
-The program recognizes as evidence of professional expression publications at any stage of development that were completed while employed at Augustana.
+Biology department faculty members are free to craft their own portfolio of professional expression consistent with the faculty handbook.
+While the department does not mandate peer-reviewed publication, we stress that peer-reviewed publication, regardless of the impact value of the journal or venue (regional or national), constitutes objective, tangible evidence of professional expression.
+The department recognizes as evidence of professional expression publications at any stage of development that were completed while employed at Augustana.
 While this of course includes the publication of work initiated while employed by Augustana, it is not limited to this.
 We include publications for which all or part of the manuscript preparation, or data analysis, or response to reviewers was performed while employed at Augustana.
-We recognize that other factors may make the achievement of a pre-tenure publication impossible, such as limited infrastructure and internal funding, exceptional commitments to programmatic, campus, or public service, or the catastrophic loss of data.
+We recognize that other factors may make the achievement of a pre-tenure publication impossible, such as limited infrastructure and internal funding, exceptional commitments to departmental, campus, or public service, or the catastrophic loss of samples in a laboratory accident.
 In any event, each faculty member must present significant evidence of professional expression to achieve tenure.